 What to expect

 During the procedure a local anesthetic is used to numb the area.
+We also offer Nitrous Oxide gas for additional pain and anxiety relief.
 Very little, if any, discomfort is felt while making a tiny puncture in the scrotum.
 Using a small surgical instrument, both vas deferens are gently drawn out through the puncture and cut, cauterized, and clips are applied.
 If desired, we can also perform an open-ended vasectomy, where the ends of both vas deferens attached to the testicles are left open.
 We then use a few stiches to close the puncture and apply a small dressing.
-The procedure takes about 10 minutes.
+The procedure takes about 20 minutes.